s-expressionists/Clostrum/README.md

 The basic rule of inherited bindings Clostrum has adopted is as follows: The _values_ in bindings are inherited from parent environments, but the bindings _themselves_ are not.
 Mutating a binding or making it unbound has no effect on a parent environment; in fact, no operation on a child environment will mutate anything in the parent environment.

 Since the standard only contemplates environment inheritance in the context of compilation, these inheritance semantics are designed to allow `compile-file` operations to mutate an evaluation environment without mutating anything in the parent.
-For example, a function definition or redefinition within `(eval-when (:compile-toplevel) ...)` can affect an evaluation environment, but after `compile-file` returns, this evaluation environment is discarded, and the startup environment has no trace.
+For example, a function definition or redefinition within `(eval-when (:compile-toplevel) ...)` can affect an evaluation environment, but after `compile-file` returns, this evaluation environment is discarded, and the startup environment leaves no trace.

 # Basic

 The `clostrum-basic` system is the reference implementation of Clostrum.
-It implements the low level interface, so the high level interface can be used with the basic environments.
-The classes `run-time-environment` and `compilation-environment` represent run-time and compilation environments respectively.
+It implements the low level interface, and so the high level interface can be used with the basic environments.

 # Trucler